Upsolver/Documentation_Old/Integrations/git.md

 6. Submit the form

-## Adding SSH Key to GitLab Repository
+## Adding an SSH Key to GitLab Repository

 [See more information in GitLab Documentation](https://docs.gitlab.com/ce/ssh/README.html#per-repository-deploy-keys).